 But, these exploitations certainly are not limited to the colonial period.
 In the 1950s, for example, the American-owned United Fruit Company held exclusive rights to Guatemalan banana production, as well as telephone, telegraph, and most rail lines.
 The monopoly held by the United Fruit Company was threatened in the 1950s by Guatemala’s second democratically-elected president, Jacobo Arbenz, who redistributed the corporation’s unused lands to landless farmers.

 Although UFC was compensated for the land, the company still lobbied the U.S. government for intervention in Guatemala.
 The American government, with the help of the newly formed CIA, backed the regime of Carlos Castillo Armas, the same regime that triggered Guatemala’s 36-year civil war, resulting in a genocide against the country’s Mayan communities.
 While bananas were the United Fruit Company’s main crop, this legacy of foreign intervention, control, and resource extraction is very much alive throughout the region.

-“We will bring up these facts and we’ll invite in this energy of healing cacao’s spirit from years and years of abuse by capitalism and other people,” says Jerred.
-For this reason, Jerred and Natalie host their cacao ceremony on a donation and sliding-scale basis.
-This is quite different from the $40-50 fee that’s required to experience cacao ceremonies at studios and event spaces across the United States.
+“We will bring up these facts and we’ll invite in this energy of healing cacao’s spirit from years and years of abuse by capitalism and other people,” says Locke.
+For this reason, Locke and Stryffeler host their cacao ceremony on a donation and sliding-scale basis.
+This is quite different from the $40 to $50 fee that’s required to experience cacao ceremonies at studios and event spaces across the United States.